Bordeaux mixture is an effective fungus treatment authorized for use in organic farming.

 - How to treat peach leaf curl

-Even though using Bordeaux mix is authorized in organic farming, it is strongly recommended to not increase prescribed doses.
+Even though using Bordeaux mix is possible in organic agriculture, a strong recommendation is to not increase the doses on product labels.